mozilla-platform-ops/ronin_puppet/provisioners/windows/README.md

      - Repository
      - Revision

-Download the latest version of itself, and  create a schedule task to continue to run after next reboot.
+  * Download the latest version of itself, and  create a schedule task to continue to run after next reboot.
-    Perform initial Git clone.
+  * Perform initial Git clone.
-    Generate a node.pp manifest for node Puppet definition.
+  * Generate a node.pp manifest for node Puppet definition.

 **Inprogress**:

-    Initiate Puppet apply.
+   * Initiate Puppet apply.
-    Determine if the Puppet apply was successful or not.
+   * Determine if the Puppet apply was successful or not.
-    Reboot and run Puppet apply until success.
+   * Reboot and run Puppet apply until success.

 **Complete**:

-    Once the inprogress stage determines a successful run, deletion of bootstrap files and schedule task.
+  * Once the inprogress stage determines a successful run,:
+   * Deletion of bootstrap files
+   * Deletion of bootstrap schedule task

 After completion of botostrap script future initiations of Puppet apply, if configured,  will be managed by the maintainsystem schedule task.

-##Prerequisites:
+## Prerequisites:
 Prerequisites for bootstrapping (Currently hardware nodes are prepared for bootstrap through an MDT task sequence)

 * Installation of hardware drivers such as network and graphics.